sonaim3054/ChatBot/README.md

 # ChatBot

-usinh Python ,html for frontend,php for backend,
+using Python ,html for frontend,php for backend,

 Go to Master branch .Get the Project